Leave your mark on Fordham, run for USG!

 5. How many meetings are required to run for this position?

-- 4!* One information session, one USG Meeting, the Candidate Kickoff Meeting, and Meet the Candidates (either Senate or Executive and Cabinet depending on what you’re running for)
+- 3!* One information session, the Candidate Meeting, and Meet the Candidates (either Senate or Executive and Cabinet depending on what you’re running for)

 - *If you’re running for a VP position, check the bylaws for this position because most require that you attend their Council meetings in addition to a USG Meeting.
 For example, if you’re running for VP of Gabelli, you’re required to attend 2 GSB Dean’s Council meetings and 1 GSB Dean’s Council Supermeeting to run for the position.